-Management believes that the proceeds from these issuances along with pre-existing cash balances will allow the Company to continue its operations for at least a year from the issuance date of these consolidated financial statements.
+Management believes that existing cash, cash equivalents and short-term investments will allow the Company to continue its operations for at least a year from the issuance date of these consolidated financial statements.
 In the absence of a significant source of recurring revenue, the continued viability of the Company beyond that point is dependent on its ability to continue to raise additional capital to finance its operations.
 There can be no assurance that the Company will be able to obtain sufficient capital to cover its costs on acceptable terms, if at all.